 Upon project completion and in compliance with the grant agreement, the project sponsor will provide required reports to NADB in a timely manner.
 NADB will perform a closeout process for the project 1 year after project startup with support from the project sponsor.

-BEIF/PDAP PRIORITIZATION PROCESS PRIORITIZATION FOR DRINKING WATER AND WASTEWATER INFRASTRUCTURE PROJECTS
+BEIF/PDAP PRIORITIZATION PROCESS FOR DRINKING WATER AND WASTEWATER INFRASTRUCTURE PROJECTS

-The Environmental Protection Agency (EPA) Border Water Infrastructure Program supports both the Project Development Assistance Program (PDAP), administered by the Border Environment Cooperation Commission (BECC) and the Border Environment Infrastructure Fund (BEIF), administered by the North American Development Bank (NADB).
+The EPA Border Water Infrastructure Program supports both the Project Development Assistance Program (PDAP) and the Border Environment Infrastructure Fund (BEIF), administered by NADB.

-The project shall complete project development activities including planning, environmental clearance, final design, including a proposed financial structure for the project, within 2 years of receiving notification of project selection.
-The project must also be able to complete construction within a 3-year period after signing a NADB sub-grant agreement for construction funding.
+The project shall complete project development activities including planning, environmental clearance, final design, including a proposed financial structure for the project, within two (2) years of receiving notification of project selection.
+The project must also be able to complete construction within a three-year period after signing a NADB sub-grant agreement for construction funding.
 In addition, the construction cost of any project shall not exceed US$30 million and the BEIF grant cannot exceed US$8 million.

 PROJECTS LOCATED IN NEW MEXICO, TEXAS, CHIHUAHUA, NUEVO LEON, COAHUILA or TAMAULIPAS